daooshee/HLA-Face-Code/train_code/README.md

 The face detector DSFD is first pre-trained on WIDER FACE.
 We use the checkpoint provided by https://github.com/yxlijun/DSFD.pytorch.
 Please download and save it to `./pretrained_weights/dsfd_vgg_0.880.pth`.

-For Google users, the checkpoint can also be downloaded from [[Google]](https://drive.google.com/drive/folders/1INhVq2XNcfyz8w2D71KP5Ucmhtmc9m01?usp=sharing).
+For non Baidu users, the checkpoint can also be downloaded from [[Google]](https://drive.google.com/drive/folders/1INhVq2XNcfyz8w2D71KP5Ucmhtmc9m01?usp=sharing).